top of page

 I felt lost and worthless

-I was working over 50 hours a week, driving between clients, picking up my baby by 6 p.m., squeezing in workouts, cooking dinner, and staying up until 2 a.m. to complete schoolwork.
-It was exhausting—but it was mine.
-For the first time, I felt like I was building something real, no matter how slowly or painfully.
+After working as a traveling paraprofessional, I landed a position in ABA therapy.
+At the time, I was working over 50 hours a week, dropping my daughter off at 6:00 a.m., driving between clients, picking up my baby by 6 p.m., squeezing in workouts, cooking dinner, and staying up until 2 a.m. to complete schoolwork.
+Wash, rinse, repeat.

 bottom of page